MandlakheM/mongodb-recipe_api_endpoints/README.md

 1.Copy the JSON: Copy the entire JSON content provided above.

-2.Open Postman: Launch the Postman application on your computer.
+2.Open Postman: Launch the Postman website on your computer.

 3.Import Collection: